kaushik-rishi/rocketcp/HOWTOUSE.md

 ### Who can use this tool?

-- The tool requires the extension to be installled on chrome first.
+- The tool requires the extension to be installed on chrome first.

 ### How to setup this tool ?